Ayodeji97/Mackie/README.md

 _This is a custom application built and reviewed by Udacity Android Nanodegree Programme expert._

 Mackie Application is under development.
-_Note: Mackie Application is built only for learning and sharing lastest android development_
+_Note: Mackie Application is built only for learning and sharing lastest android development._

 ## Feature
 * Kotlin Coroutine for async operations